-Whether you’ve taken out a loan to pay for a home, a car, a college education, or any other major expense, you obviously needed some financial assistance to make that purchase.
-But what if you no longer require the loan at some point as a result of a significant improvement in your income?
-Or what if you’ve been able to find a loan from a different lender at much better terms and a lower interest rate?
+But what if you want to get rid of your loan earlier as a result of a significant improvement in your income?
+Or what if want to refinance your loan because you’ve been able to find a loan from a different lender at much better terms and a lower interest rate?

 More specifically, what if you were able to find someone willing to take over your loan?
 Would you be able to transfer it to that person?
-The answer to this question depends on the exact type of loan you are thinking of transferring, so let’s take a look at a few.
+The answer to this question depends on the exact type of loan you are thinking of transferring.
+Let’s take a look at a few.

-Before the mortgage can be transferred, the contract must stipulate that it can be assumed by someone other than yourself.
-A mortgage that is “assumable” means that the outstanding balance may be transferred to another individual.
+Before you transfer the mortgage, the contract must stipulate that it can be assumed by someone other than yourself.
+An “assumable”mortgage means that you can transfer the outstanding balance to another individual.

 In addition, the new owner will still need to get approved for a mortgage, which means the lender will still want to look into the buyer’s credit score, financial history, and income to make sure they’ll be able to make the mortgage payments and be at low risk for default.